emgarten/Sleet/doc/client-settings.md

 Property values in *sleet.json* and *.netconfig* can be tokenized similar to nuget *.pp* files.

-Given an environment variable ``myKey`` the following file woudl replace `$myKey$` with the value of the environment variable if it exists.
+Given an environment variable ``myKey`` the following file would replace `$myKey$` with the value of the environment variable if it exists.

 `sleet.json`:
 ```json